Stressed skin: 10 tips against stress spots & itchy skin

 Tip 8: Favorite people and physical contact during stress

 One of the lessons that our time in lockdown has taught us is the importance of physical closeness and contact with the people in our lives.
-The happiness hormones that our body releases give us a break from constant stress, we are happy, relaxed and can switch off from everyday life.
+The happiness hormones that our body releases give us a break from the constant stress, we are happy, relaxed and can switch off from everyday life.
 So take time for your favorite people, enjoy a warm hug and evenings full of laughter and togetherness.

 Two women embrace.